 Goudsward more or less strides through the events chronologically, with only a few sharp switchbacks into town histories.
 He opens with a succinct but detailed account of the life of Lovecraft’s fellow amateur pressman Charles W. “Tryout” Smith (1852-1948) of Haverhill.
 In the book’s appendices “Tryout”, along with Myrta Alice Little, is treated to a fine and painstaking listing of all solo publications.

-Then Goudsward steps the reader through the story of Lovecraft’s initial 1921 stay-over meeting with a near neighbour of “Tryout”.
+Then the reader is stepped through the story of Lovecraft’s initial 1921 stay-over meeting with a near neighbour of “Tryout”.
 This person was the very tall, very beautiful and very intelligent Myrta Alice Little (1888-1967).
 Lovecraft was perhaps not ‘on top form’ when he met her, being only a few weeks into mourning for his dead mother.
 Myrta fairly soon decided to marry a local Methodist preacher, and Lovecraft was rather left in the dust.
 I was surprised to discover that “Tryout” Smith also swiftly departed the Haverhill scene, albeit in a very different way — he became a total recluse at a place called Plaistow between 1922 and 1926, seemingly admitting no visitors at all.
 Not even Lovecraft.

 But Lovecraft did retain a good reason to visit Haverhill, and to explore the area’s antiquities.
 From March 1922 he had cultivated a friendship with a bright thirteen year old boy named Edgar J. Davis (1908-1949) of Haverhill.
 Lovecraft befriended Edgar’s family and was allowed to stay over at his home.
-Together he and Edgar were allowed to go off on trips of exploration.
+Together he and Edgar were allowed to go off on trips of local exploration.
 They eagerly visited the shadowy crumbling estuary-mouth seaport of Newburyport, later admitted by Lovecraft to be — in part — a model for the famous story “The Shadow over Innsmouth” (written Nov-Dec 1931).
 Here one of Goudsward’s claims about Newburyport made me pause.
 It was a small claim that the old Bayley Hat (Chase Shawmut) factory was the direct model for the Marsh Refinery of “Shadow Over Innsmouth” (p.47).
 I felt this claim needed more evidence.
 On the other hand, the place does look like a plausible candidate, seen here in an elevation sketch I found from circa 1903…

 Like many of Lovecraft’s places, Innsmouth was very probably a bit of a literary collage.
 He probably borrowed elements from different places: a marshy shoreline from here; a familiar town grid plan from there; add a road by which to approach in an atmospheric manner; give it human pathos by using the crumbling elegant architecture and fishing shacks of Newburyport.
-Then top it off with a creepy reef way offshore; a horrible hotel; a mysterious refinery; and an old abandoned railroad, all of which were perhaps simply dreamed up from his abundant imagination to suit the needs of the plot.
+Then top it off with a creepy reef way offshore; a horrible hotel; a mysterious refinery; and an old abandoned railroad, some of which were perhaps simply dreamed up from his abundant imagination to suit the needs of the plot.

 Goudsward’s book also looks at Lovecraft’s later (post New York) trips to Newburyport and the region, in the company of W. Paul Cook.
 The bright young Edgar J. Davis had by that time grown up and gone off to Harvard to study law.
 In this section I again paused over just one of the claims made: that a coral reef Lovecraft saw on a Miami tourist trip was the direct inspiration for Innsmouth’s Devil Reef (p.70).
 Yet Lovecraft’s description of the jaunt (not given in the book) seems rather incongruously bright-and-sparkly for something so dark and brooding…